Chart Color Schemes

 Household Composition

-Warragul has a typical household mix, with a fairly typical median household size
+Warragul has a typical household mix, with a higher-than-average median household size

-Family households account for 72.1% of all households, consisting of 30.1% couples with children, 30.4% couples without children, and 10.8% single parent families.
-Non-family households constitute the remaining 27.9%, with lone person households at 25.7% and group households comprising 2.1%.
-The median household size is 2.5 people, which aligns with the average for the Rest of Vic.
+Family households constitute 72.1% of all households, including 30.1% couples with children, 30.4% couples without children, and 10.8% single parent families.
+Non-family households comprise the remaining 27.9%, with lone person households at 25.7% and group households making up 2.1%.
+The median household size is 2.5 people, larger than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households